Kerttuv/Conversor/README.md

 # Conversor
-currency converter, temperature and weight
+Converter: currencies, temperature and weight by Sharon Vieira